martinbonnin/sjmp/README.md

+# This project is deprecated, use https://github.com/GradleUp/librarian instead

 # SJMP (Simple Java Maven Publish)

 A small opinionated Gradle plugin to automate publishing of a simple JVM only project.